 Illinois enacted the Invest In Kids Scholarship Tax Credit Program in 2017.
 This program offers a 75 percent income tax credit to individuals and businesses that contribute to qualified Scholarship Granting Organizations (SGOs).
 The SGOs then provide scholarships for students whose families meet the income requirements to attend qualified, non-public schools in Illinois.

 Donors interested in receiving a tax credit should register as soon as possible with mytax.illinois.gov in order to apply for the tax credit on January 2, 2018.
-Interested donors should speak with their accountant, or contact Bob Venhousen or Jason van den Brink.
+Interested donors should speak with their accountant, or contact Bob Venhousen.
 Also, this link provides a contribution example to illustrate the tax credit calculation.

 TC Director of Advancement